chrismojekwu/react-smartmultiparts/README.md

 The FormTwo component allows you to specify an object containing the supported file types as keys and their correspending fields as an array using the "fileTypes" prop.

+The FormThree component allows a user to upload multiple files.
+The same combination of inputs will be generated for each type of file.
+You can limit the amount of files using the "fileLimit" prop.

-Both Forms must be passed a callback function to handle the multipart data using the "cb" prop.
+All Forms must be passed a callback function to handle the multipart data using the "cb" prop.

 #### FormOne Example: